 First published: January 7, 2023

-One point of view shared by many (e.g. Joscha Bach) is that consciousness is software.
-We don't experience anything that isn't virtual, therefore since we experience our consciousness it must be virtual too.
-Whatever processes that run on our brain could also take place on a different substrate and therefore it should also be possible to instantiate a consciousness in a computer simulation.
-In particular if we were to simulate a brain exactly, the simulation would be indeed conscious.
+One point of view shared by several philosophers and neuroscientists (e.g. Joscha Bach) is that consciousness is software.
+We don't experience anything that isn't virtual, therefore since we experience our consciousness, it must be virtual too.
+Consequently, whatever processes that run on our brain could also run on a different substrate and therefore it should also be possible to instantiate a consciousness in a computer simulation.
+In particular, if we were to simulate a brain exactly, the simulation indeed would be conscious.

-This makes little sense to me, because it feels like it confuses the mechanism of consciousness with the experience of consciousness.
-There is a thought experiement that I like: suppose you are to carry out the computations of a simulation of the brain by hand.
+I don't buy it.
+It feels like we are conflating the mechanism of consciousness with the experience of consciousness.
+There is a thought experiement that I like to mention when discussing this specific issue: suppose you are to carry out the computations of a simulation of the brain by hand.
 Sure, it would take an absurdly long time, but this is irrelevant: in principle, as a consequence of our scribbling on paper, a consciousness somehow, somewhere would feel.
-Like in Greg Egan's Permutation City, we could even break down the computation in space and time and scatter it around the universe and it would still work.
-This implies an explosion of consciousness everywhere, if any physical process can be plucked and considered part of one computation (or even multiple ones).
-One could argue that causality in this example is left out, but is it?
-Or is it just a more complicated chain of events?
+This, I find absurd.